Sarahyx/ECG_filter/README.md

 ## What is ECG signals

 ECG is the abbreviation of electrocardiograph.
+For healthy person, their heart rate is about 60-100 beats per minutes.
+In addition, ECG has 4 peaks which are PQRST showing below.